isomerpages/mlaw-corp/_realign/3-process-repayment.md

 (b)	a renter under a rental agreement for commercial equipment or commercial vehicle

-Please refer to the following links for the methods by which your eligibility will be assessed
+Please refer to the following links for the methods by which your eligibility will be assessed:
 <br>
 (a)	On the applicable methods of determining if your business’s annual revenue does not exceed $30m at a global group level, please refer to this [link](https://go.gov.sg/re-align-annualrevenue).
 <br>